thompsonlabs/emailextractor/README.md

 2. Run the script by typing `./eextractor [A_WEBSITE_URL]`

-3. On successful run of the utility, a file will be generated titled as follows: __[WEBSITE_DOMAIN].txt__ the contents of which, will be all email addresses successfully extracted from the page at the provided URL.
+3. On successful run of the utility, a file will be generated titled as follows: __[WEBSITE_DOMAIN].txt__  and stored to a sub directory titled extracted-emails; the contents of which, will be all email addresses successfully extracted from the page at the provided URL.